Electa-Git/PowerModelsACDC.jl/docs/src/index.md

 ```

 !!! note
     This is a research-grade optimization package.
+Eventually, we hope to make this a
+    stable julia package.